celenityy/Phoenix/README.md

 Huge thank you to the following projects & individuals for making Phoenix possible.
 Please show them support!

 - **[Seyed Mohamad Amin Modaresi](https://codeberg.org/gnu1)**
-	- Designed Phoenix's icon, created the install & uninstall scripts, assisted with README formatting, provided general advice & support, and responsible for various other significant contributions to the project.
+	- Designed Phoenix's icon, created the install & uninstall scripts, helped with maintenance/packaging, assisted with README formatting, provided general advice & support, and responsible for various other significant contributions to the project.

 - **[GW72](https://codeberg.org/GW72)**
 	- Invaluable feedback & support of the project.